klen/py-frameworks-bench/render/pages/results.md

 categories: results
 ---

+> This is a simple benchmark for python async frameworks.
+Almost all of the
+> frameworks are ASGI-compatible (aiohttp is an exception).
+>
+> The objective of the benchmark is not testing deployment (like uvicorn vs
+> hypercorn and etc) or database (ORM, drivers) but instead test the frameworks
+> itself.
+The benchmark checks request parsing (body, headers, formdata,
+> queries), routing, responses.

+Read more about the benchmark: [The Methodic](methodic.md)

 # Table of contents

 * [Accept a request and return HTML response with a custom dynamic header](#html)